lean-delivery/ansible-role-gitlab-runner/README.md

 ## Some examples of the installing current role

-With [playlabs](https://yourlabs.io/oss/playlabs) you can install this role with just one command, ie:

-    playlabs install lean_delivery.gitlab_runner @localhost gitlab_ci_token=yourcommand gitlab_host=yourlabs.io gitlab_runner_limit=4 gitlab_version=11.6

-Or, without playlabs, install with galaxy so that you can use with your playbook:
+Install with galaxy so that you can use with your playbook:

     ansible-galaxy install lean_delivery.gitlab-runner

+Or without playbook, [bigsudo](https://pypi.org/project/bigsudo) can apply this role in one-shot, ie:

+    # note that this will automatically run the ansible-galaxy install command
+    bigsudo install lean_delivery.gitlab_runner @localhost gitlab_ci_token=yourcommand gitlab_host=yourlabs.io gitlab_runner_limit=4 gitlab_version=11.6

 Example Playbook
 ----------------